magento/devdocs/guides/v2.1/cloud/project/project-multi-sites.md

 #### To configure routes in an integration environment:

-1. Log in to your local environment as, or switch to, the [Magento file system owner]({{ page.baseurl }}/cloud/before/before-workspace-file-sys-owner.html).
+1. On your local workstation, log in as the [Magento file system owner]({{ page.baseurl }}/cloud/before/before-workspace-file-sys-owner.html).

-2. Change to your {{site.data.var.ee}} base directory.
+1. Change to your {{site.data.var.ee}} base directory.

-3. Open `.magento/routes.yaml` in a text editor.
+1. Open the `.magento/routes.yaml` file in a text editor.

-4. Replace its contents with the following:
+1. Replace the contents with the following:

 		"http://{default}/":
     		type: upstream